This page last modified on 1 July 2008.

 5. Climb Partridge Hill, into GREAT BRICKHILL; after access roads on left

-R SP LITTLE BRICKHILL (really SO on left bend: Pound Hill)
+R SP LITTLE BRICKHILL (really SO on left bend at Old Red Lion pub)

-more climb to 161m elev, drop 45m down and climb back up, to
+Ascend Pound Hill, 161m elev, drop 45m down and climb back up to

 R at T in LITTLE BRICKHILL, SP WOBURN, 250 metres, L at rdbt

-cross A5 on bridge, Follow to right, into Bedfordshire during forest
+cross A5 on bridge, Follow to right, thru forest and into Bedfordshire

 L at T SP WOBURN, 0.78 mile, arrive at Xrds in WOBURN